Meet Misty

 When my mother was fifteen she was living with her stepfather and gave birth to his child, my older brother.
 Over the next few years my sister and I joined them.
 When I was 2 years old they separated, and my brother was adopted by my grandmother.
 Two years later, when I was around four, my mother met a wanted child molester in northern Arizona.
 He was a gold miner and 27 years older than her.
 We moved in with this man, into a 13 foot trailer on the top of a mountain and mining site, and life became a living nightmare.

 My sister and I would be held in almost complete isolation for fifteen years.
 We were not allowed to speak at all.
 When my stepfather and mother went into the store they left a recorder in the truck, to make sure that we didn’t speak.
-We were severely beaten, and sexually abused by my mother and stepfather.
+We were severely beaten, and sexually abused by my stepfather.
 After a few years, the community where we lived became suspicious, and we packed up to a mountain ranch, where we began to live and dress like the Amish. (no lights, heat or electricity.)
 My sister and I were only let off the mountain to help sell things or bring them back to the ranch.
 Towns people looked at us oddly, but as my stepfather wagered our religious “act” that covered the true purpose; which was to hold my sister and I “captive and enslaved”

 After my escape several people from the tiny town apologised to me.
 Several said they knew something was wrong, but because we were “religious people” they did nothing.
 During the lonely winter nights, when darkness fell and there was nothing to do but sleep and dream, I would dream I was running away.
 I would get as far as our lane gate and I would hear a shot ring out, and sink to my knees.
 My stepfather was an excellent shot, and I would often dream of escape only to have it all end at the gate.